trpc/trpc/www/docs/client/aborting-procedures.md

 slug: /client/aborting-procedure-calls
 ---

 tRPC adheres to the industry standard when it comes to aborting procedures.
-All you have to do is pass an `AbortSignal` to the query-options and then call its parent `AbortController`'s `abort` method.
+All you have to do is pass an `AbortSignal` to the query or mutation options, and call the `AbortController` instance's `abort` method if you need to cancel the request.

 ```ts twoslash title="utils.ts"
 // @target: esnext